Jbelly19/YelpDataSetReact/README.md

 ## Running the app:

+To run the app in development mode:<br />

 ### `npm start`

-This runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Dataset